Skip to content

 Bottom line

-If you're a professional earning AED 30,000+ in basic salary with a bachelor's degree or higher, the Golden Visa is now a straightforward application.
-The strategic value is real but specific: it's about optionality, not transformation.
-It won't change your day-to-day experience of living in the UAE, but it materially reduces the risk of being tied to a single employer for your residency status.
+If you are a professional earning AED 30,000+ in basic salary with a bachelor's degree or higher, and your role sits at MoHRE Level 1 or 2, the Golden Visa is now a straightforward application (ICP Golden Residency portal).
+The strategic value is real but specific: it is about optionality, not transformation.
+It will not change your day-to-day experience of living in the UAE, but it materially reduces the risk of being tied to a single employer for your residency status.

 For professionals actively considering a move to the GCC, the Golden Visa has shifted the calculus.
 The UAE is no longer a "contract market" where you come for 2–3 years and leave.
-It's increasingly a place where professionals build long-term careers — and the visa infrastructure now supports that.
+It is increasingly a place where professionals build long-term careers, and the visa infrastructure now supports that.

 golden visaUAE immigrationlong-term residencyDIFCADGMcareer planning